nicolelcarvalho/Bamazon/README.md

 # Bamazon

+### Overview

 Created during Week 7 of Rutgers Coding Bootcamp.
 The challenge was to use Node JS and MySQL to create an Amazon-like storefront.

 The app takes in 3 different commands: bamazonCustomer, bamazonManager and bamazonSupervisor.
-As the customer, the user can purchase products available for sale.
-As the manager, the user can edit the products available for sale and adjust inventory levels.
-As the supervisor, the user can track product sales across the store's departments and view profit by department.
-All data will be logged to your terminal/bash window.
+	* As the customer, the user can purchase products available for sale.
+	* As the manager, the user can edit the products available for sale and adjust inventory levels.
+	* As the supervisor, the user can track product sales across the store's departments and view profit by department.
+	* *All data will be logged to your terminal/bash window.*

-## Getting Started
+### Getting Started

 - Clone down repo.
 - Run command 'npm install' in Terminal or GitBash
 - Run one of the commands listed below.

-## What Each Command Does / Demonstration of Each Command
+### What Each Command Does / Demonstration of Each Command

 1. `node bamazonCustomer`